MicrosoftDocs/cpp-docs/docs/cpp/how-to-interface-between-exceptional-and-non-exceptional-code.md

 For more information about lambda expressions, see [Lambda expressions](lambda-expressions-in-cpp.md).

-## Calling exceptional code through non-exceptional code from exceptional code
+## Call exceptional code through non-exceptional code from exceptional code

 It's possible, but not recommended, to throw exceptions across exception-unaware code.
 For example, your C++ program may call a library that uses callback functions you provide.
 In some circumstances, you can throw exceptions from the callback functions across the non-exceptional code that your original caller can handle.
 However, the circumstances when exceptions can work successfully are strict.
 You must compile the library code in a way that preserves stack unwinding semantics.
 The exception-unaware code can't do anything that might trap the C++ exception.
 Also, the library code between the caller and the callback can't allocate local resources.
 For example, the code that isn't exception-aware can't have locals that point to allocated heap memory.
 These resources are leaked when the stack is unwound.